Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	10

 7. What are effective ways to prepare for your job interview ?
 Select three answers.

+	- Review your notes on NIST Framework to refresh your memory
+	- Review the job description
+	- Practice speaking about the experiences and skills that the employer is looking for

+9.